 Average range | $200-$350 |

 Flea treatments vary based on the method used by professionals.
+Depending on the method used, flea treatments can range from $80 to $500.
 Most rely on pesticide sprays to get rid of fleas that have infested the home.
 Family members and pets need to vacate the home for several hours during the treatment.
 However, alternatives are available for those looking for all-natural methods.
 The following are the most common methods used to get rid of fleas at home.

 Method | Cost |